plzm/rag-vector-agent-semantic-kernel/labs/lab2/readme-vs.md

     });
 ```

-You've already seen code to call an LLM using a semantic function, calling the native plugin is the same syntax.
+You've already seen code to call an LLM using a prompt function, calling the native plugin is the same syntax.

 4. Now start your application by hitting **F5** or **Debug -> Start Debugging** and take a look at the console output.
 Look for **STEP 3 OUTPUT** in the console.